AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Project 2 - section 2.2.4 of the book - all exercises

-We **review** this work on Review Meeting on Wednesday 2nd June, 18.30 CET
+We **review** this work on Review Meeting Week 6 on Wednesday 30th June, 18.30 CET

 ## Week 7 (Object-oriented programming)